 - Landfill Class Action: We advised an international insurer in the defence strategy applied to successfully resolve a complex multi-party class action in Supreme Court of Victoria in relation to toxic gas emissions from a major urban landfill.

 - Commonwealth Bank of Australia: We are acting for CBA and The Colonial Mutual Life Assurance Society Limited in a class action in the Federal Court concerning the sale of credit insurance products.

-- Barclays: We are advising Barclays in a £1 billion+ class action in the Federal Court including allegations that Barclays and five other defendants rigged the global foreign exchange market.
+- FX markets: We are advising on a £1 billion+ class action in the Federal Court including allegations that the defendants rigged the global foreign exchange market.
 This is the only competition class action commenced in Australia since the new cartel laws were introduced in July 2019.

 - AMP Life: We are acting in a class action in the Federal Court in which members of AMP superannuation funds seek compensation for alleged loss and damage caused by excessive account fees charged by AMP Life.

 - ANZ BBSW USA class action: We are defending a class action in the Federal Court concerning the bank bill swap rate (BBSW) trading by ANZ and other banks in the United States District Court (New York).
 The class action has been brought by numerous entities that traded with ANZ and other Australian Banks in financial products referencing the BBSW.

 - Commonwealth Bank of Australia/Storm Financial: We acted for CBA in a class action in the Federal Court arising out of the collapse of Storm Financial and its advisory business.
 The class action was successfully resolved following an eight month trial but before judgment was entered.